-The Academy's full policy and procedures are available on the institution's website: https://nyaa.edu/title-ix/
+The Academy's full policy and procedures are available on the institution's website: $\frac{\text{https:}//\text{nyaa.edu/title-ix/}}{\text{ix/}}$

-DISABILITIES AND ACCOMMODATIONS POLICY
+DISABILITIES AND ACCOMODATIONS POLICY

-No gualified handicapped person shall, on the basis of the handicap, be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any educational program or activity.
-A qualified handicapped person, with respect to postsecondary and vocational education services, is one who meets the academic and technical standards requisite to admission or participation in the education program or activity.
-The Academy shall make reasonable accommodation to the known limitations of an otherwise qualified handicapped individual (including modifications in policies, practices or procedures when the modification is necessary to afford service to individuals with disabilities) unless the accommodation imposes an undue hardship on the operation of the program or activity.
+No qualified student with a disability shall, on the basis of their disability, be excluded from participation in, be denied the benefits of, or otherwise be subjected to discrimination under any educational program or activity.
+A qualified student with a disability, with respect to postsecondary and vocational education services, is one who meets the academic and technical standards requisite to admission or participation in the education program or activity.
+The Academy shall make reasonable accommodation to the known limitations of an otherwise qualified student with a disability (including modifications in policies, practices or procedures when the modification is necessary to afford service to students with disabilities) unless the accommodation results in a fundamental alteration of the program or activity or imposes an undue hardship on the operation of the program or activity.